 The practice gave patients clear information to help them make informed choices.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-One of the dentists we spoke with described the conversations they had with patients to satisfy themselves they understood their treatment options.
-The practice policy was to provide patients with a written treatment plan and given them at least 24 hours to consider the proposed options prior to any treatment being commenced.
+A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.